Winnie fraud case put back one day

-PRETORIA, South Africa (CNN) -- Winnie Madikizela-Mandela, the ex-wife of former South African president Nelson Mandela, went to court on Monday to face fraud and theft charges involving more than a million rand ($100,000).
+PRETORIA, South Africa -- Winnie Madikizela-Mandela, the ex-wife of former South African president Nelson Mandela, went to court on Monday to face fraud and theft charges involving more than a million rand ($100,000).

-Moolman was convicted of obtaining personal loans for fictitious ANC Women's League employees from a local bank using Madikizela-Mandela's name and letterheads.
+Moolman is accused of obtaining personal loans for fictitious ANC Women's League employees from a local bank using Madikizela-Mandela's name and letterheads.

-Despite a string of legal troubles, Madikizela-Mandela remains popular among poor black South Africans who regard her as a defender of the downtrodden and are prepared to overlook her faults.
+The trial is the latest controversy to face Madikizela-Mandela, who remains popular among poor black South Africans who regard her as a defender of the downtrodden and are prepared to overlook her faults.

 She was convicted in 1991 for the kidnapping of 14-year-old township activist Stompie Seipei, whose decomposed body was found near her home with his throat cut.
 But she was acquitted of murder and her six-year jail term was reduced on appeal to a fine.